 Let $X$ be a $d$-dimensional space and $G$ be a point or space group acting on $X$.
-Let us focus the $d$-th order anomalies, i.e., anomalous edge degrees of freedom classified by the abelian group $F_0 h_{-1} \cong E^{\infty}_{0,-1}$.
-In a Hilbert space ${\cal H}$ belonging to $E^{\infty}_{0,-1}$ there remains an anomaly to not have a unique gapped ground state, since, from the quotient by $\im d^r_{r,-r}$ to make the limiting page, the anomaly of ${\cal H}$ can not be trivialized by higher-dimensional cells.
-This phenomenon is known as the LSM theorem as the boundary of an SPT phase.~\cite{CGW11,FO17,HHG16,YHR17,PWJZ17,MT17,Che18,KSKR18} We conclude that \begin{itemize} \item The classification of the LSM theorem as the boundary of an SPT phase is given by $E^{\infty}_{0,-1}$. \end{itemize}
+Let us focus on the $d$-th order anomalies, i.e., anomalous edge degrees of freedom classified by the abelian group $F_0 h_{-1} \cong E^{\infty}_{0,-1}$.
+In a Hilbert space ${\cal H}$ belonging to $E^{\infty}_{0,-1}$ there remains an anomaly to not have a unique gapped ground state since, from the quotient by $\im d^r_{r,-r}$ to make the limiting page, the anomaly of ${\cal H}$ can not be trivialized by higher-dimensional cells.
+This phenomenon is known as the LSM theorem as the boundary of an SPT phase~\cite{CGW11,FO17,HHG16,YHR17,PWJZ17,MT17,Che18,KSKR18}.
+We conclude that \begin{itemize} \item The classification of the LSM theorem as the boundary of an SPT phase is given by $E^{\infty}_{0,-1}$. \end{itemize}

-We would like to empathize that the $E^2$-page is insufficient to conclude that a given system is anomalous.
+We would like to emphasize that the $E^2$-page is insufficient to conclude that a given system is anomalous.
 To see this, let us begin with the $E^1$-page for $3$-space dimensions

 The first differential $d^1_{1,-1}: E^{1}_{1,-1} \to E^1_{0,-1}$ represents how anomalous edge states at 0-cells are trivialized by SPT$^1$ phases on 1-cells (see (\ref{fig:d111})).
 Taking the homology of the first differentials, we get the $E^2$-page